ZupIT/docs-charles/content/en/Reference/Metrics/Charles' metrics.md

 ## Deploy metrics

-Deploy metrics is a functionality that allows a dashboard view with the necessary information for you to follow up on your deployments, such as success or error occurrence numbers and the average implementation time.
+Deploy metrics shows a dashboard view with deployment information for you to follow up, such as success or error occurrence numbers and the average implementation time.

 There is other available information: